Egypt...A regional energy center in East Mediterranean

 Thursday، 22 February 2018 - 12:00 AM

-According to the Spokesman of the Presidency statements, any country that has this advantage must meet the basic conditions.
+There are basic conditions that must be met in any country seeking to become a regional energy center.
 The first is to be a gas-producing country in large quantities, which is applicable now to Egypt, the second one is to transport, circulate and distribute gas – which is provided by the recent gas agreement.
 It should also have gas and liquefaction stations.
 Most countries in the region do not have gas liquefaction stations, while Egypt has two gas stations in Idco and Damietta.

 Although this deal belongs sheerly to the private sector, it will benefit the company on the commercial level in accordance with the rules governing the Gas import in terms of the Regulations of the Gas Market and its executive schedule.
 Also, the Egyptian government will indirectly enjoy economic revenues.
 The main reasons behind this deal can be summarized as follows: